Trade Support Scheme

 If you downloaded the form, you will need to submit it by email to firstname.lastname@example.org.

-You must submit the form at least 14 days before you travel or your inbound buyer arrives in the Territory.
+You must submit the form at least 14 days before you start your marketing activities.

 Government staff will contact you.